 In Aspire, a volunteer is understood to be a person who does voluntary work on our behalf.
 It is undertaken by choice and it is unpaid.
 Aspire undertakes to organise it effectively.

 Aspire believes that our relationship with our volunteers is one of mutual responsibility and commitment, within which Aspire and our volunteers both have rights and responsibilities.
 We hope that volunteers will enjoy their involvement and gain from it in terms of their own personal objectives.

 Aspire has a working relationship with New College Lanarkshire and Clyde College.

 Aspire has supported students to obtain a range of Social Care Qualifications and our commitment is further recognised by our high employment rate of students who undertake placements with us.

 Feedback received includes:

 I applied for a job and have been successful.
 I would never have been confident enough to do this if it wasn’t for the support, guidance and encouragement from the team at Belleisle.
-Since my time at Belleisle, 2 of the women I have assisted with supporting have moved on to long term treatment, 1 of whom is now abstinent and attending fellowship meetings.
+Since my time at Belleisle, two of the women I have assisted with supporting have moved on to long term treatment, one of whom is now abstinent and attending fellowship meetings.
 This for me is why I will continue to help people, it’s priceless.
 My life has completely transformed.
-I actually enjoy living it today and Belleisle House has been a massive part of my journey and I’ll be forever grateful.”
-[Volunteer 2018]
+I actually enjoy living it today and Belleisle House has been a massive part of my journey and I’ll be forever grateful.
+[Peer Support volunteer, June 2019]